 It’s time to take our relationship with Japanese food to the next level.
-We’ve been through a lot together, (an Instagram search for #sushi pulls more than 16 million posts).
-Parents have been swept up in the craze for kyaraben lunches, bento boxes with foods arranged into cute shapes like animals and cartoon characters.
-Now, matcha lattes have taken over mornings, and Eater has just named chawanmushi — savory egg custard made with fish stock called dashi — a “dining trend that will define 2017.”
+We’ve been through a lot together, (an Instagram search for #sushi opens in a new tab pulls more than 16 million posts).
+Parents have been swept up opens in a new tab in the craze for kyaraben lunches opens in a new tab, bento boxes with foods arranged into cute shapes opens in a new tab like animals and cartoon characters.
+Now, matcha lattes have taken over mornings, and Eater has just named chawanmushi opens in a new tab — savory egg custard made with fish stock called dashi — a “dining trend that will define 2017.”
 It’s clear we’re ready to take an even deeper look into Japanese cuisine.

 History of Japanese Cuisine in America